openshift/openshift-pep/openshift-pep-010-docker-cartridges.md

 1. An OpenShift user calls `rhc app-create <type>`
 2. `rhc` makes a rest call to the OpenShift broker to create a new application of the specified type
 3. The OpenShift broker creates a record for the new application
-4. The OpenShift broker makes a call to a Docker node to create a git gear, using the template for the cartridge for the default contents of the repo
+4. The broker makes a call to a Docker node to create a git gear, passing the template git repo URL
+    1. The node downloads the specified template repo
+    2. The node creates a new git repository from the template content
-5. The OpenShift broker makes a call to create a builder gear from the cartridge image
+5. The broker starts the prepare workflow.

-6. The OpenShift broker makes a call to the git gear to copy the contents of the git repo to the builder gear
+The prepare workflow is as follows:

-7. The OpenShift broker makes a call to the builder gear to create an image of the app by combining the git repo with the cartridge image.
+1. The broker makes a call to create a builder gear, passing the manifest and git repo:
-    1. The builder gear creates a new image for the application by combining the git repo with the cartridge base image (TODO: more detail)
+    1. The node downloads the application git repo into a known directory for bind-mount into the builder gear container
-    2. The builder gear publishes the new application image to a private image repo
-8. The OpenShift broker make a call to create a new gear from the new application image

-### Preparation

-To prepare a new gear, OpenShift will:

-1. Start a new **preparation gear** based on the primary cartridge image selected
-2. Bind mount a tarball of the source code for the cartridge into a known directory
-3. Either invoke a command defined in the manifest via "docker attach" or use the run command of the cartridge image itself
-4. Command can invoke user defined hooks in the repo for build/deploy
+    2. If the manifest defines a prepare command, starts the container with `docker run -e <prepare cmd>`
+    3. If not, the node starts the container with `docker run`
-5. Wait for the container to start/finish
+    4. The node waits for the container to finish running, imposing a timeout
-6. Extract any necessary stateful information (environment variables, cartridge hooks, dynamic network endpoints)
+    5. The node extracts (method TBD) any necessary stateful information such as: environment variables, cartridge hooks, dynamic network endpoints
+    6. The node performs a docker commit
-7. Perform a docker commit, push the docker image to the application owner's repository, and then report the new DA id to the broker
+    7. The node pushes the docker image to the application's private docker registry
+    8. The node reports the new deployment artifact (DA) id to the broker
-8. The broker now knows that a new DA is available
+2. The broker creates a new (DA) record for the application
+3. The broker starts the deploy workflow

 A prepare may result in the version of a cartridge in use changing in the broker - it may have been input by the developer at build time.
 An application may have multiple cartridge versions in different gears as a result of a deploy.
 The broker should gracefully handle rollforward and rollback of this scenario: